Header Image 1

 Assemblies are periodically used as a vehicle for raising awareness, using relevant examples.

-Audits are taken, through questionnaires of students’ experiences of bullying which then inform the PSHE curriculum.
+Audits are taken, through questionnaires of pupils’ experiences of bullying which then inform the PSHE curriculum.

 All incidents are treated seriously by staff and referred to the Year Teams/Senior Member of staff as soon as possible.

-Written statements are taken from all students involved.
+Written statements are taken from all pupils involved.

 Both the ‘victim’ and the ‘bully’ are made aware that the school views any incident of bullying very seriously.